-More than 45 years after his death, Elvis Presley and Priscilla Presley remain embedded in our culture as a unit, from the footage of their 1967 wedding, the bouffant-sporting bride's kohl-rimmed eyes gazing at her heartthrob husband, to their family photos with daughter Lisa Marie Presley.
+More than 46 years after his death, Elvis Presley and Priscilla Presley remain embedded in our culture as a unit, the footage of their 1967 wedding as the couple gazed adoringly at each other still iconic, their family photos with young daughter Lisa Marie Presley freshly heartbreaking.

 Priscilla Beaulieu was 14 when she first met Elvis Presley, 24, at a party in West Germany in September 1959.

 The teen's father, Navy pilot Lt.
 James Wagner, died in a plane crash when she was six months old.
 The Beaulieus—mom Ann, U.S. Air Force officer stepdad Capt.
 Paul Bealieu, Priscilla and five younger half-siblings—moved around a lot, as military families often do, Wiesbaden being only their latest stop.